maiaceban/Tekwill_2022/Games/ShapeHierarchy/README.txt

 	a.
 Methods getArea() and getPerimeter()
 5. Create classes Cube, Sphere and Tetrahedron from ThreeDimensionalShape with:
 	a.
 Methods getArea() and getVolume()

+Test:
+Create 12 objects 2 of each type.
+Create a method to print the areas of an object and print all areas for those objects.
+Implement a method that prints perimeter for a 2d object and print perimeters for all 2d objects.
+Implement a method that prints volume for 3d objects and print volumes for all 3d objects.